Bemade/bemade-ci/README.md

 and [here](https://github.com/bemade/bemade-ci/blob/17.0/compose-manual.yml).
 Note that these examples assume that there are some directories present in the local filesystem and will not function "out of the box".
 Please change the mount locations for logs, extra-addons and extra-requirements according to your needs.
+If you need to test with Odoo Enterprise, you will need to mount the enterprise and design-themes sources at /mnt/enterprise and /mnt/design-themes.

 ## Running Tests